Simoparn/Bookmarkerwebapp/README.md

 #### Sendgrid (SMTP)

 If Twilio Sendgrid is needed for sending SMTP emails, create a [SendGrid account](https://app.sendgrid.com) and create the necessary credentials: (Integrate->SMTP Relay)
+Make sure that you are using an authorized sender identity when testing the feedback email in development.

 #### Mailtrap (SMTP)